anthonysSlab/SalineScriptures/brainstorming-ideas/the catastropy of forty winks.md

     - Roll a Presence test, DR6+ opponents highest morale.
 Success means the fighting stops.
 For now.

 - Power Word: The powers that be whisper dark secrets in your ears wherever you walk.
 Their incessant chittering never gives you peace.
-    - (WILL +2)
+    - (WILL +2, TOU +0)
     - You innately know one random sacred or unclean Power.
 Additionally once you have read a scroll you may carve its esoteric glyphs into your flesh and no longer need the scroll itself to cast it.
-    - Every night there is 1/20 chance that you accidentally cast a Power in your sleep.
-This Power also has a 1 in 6 chance of fumbling.
+    - Every night there is 1/10 chance that you accidentally cast a Power in your sleep.

 - Predatory Sense: Somewhere along your bloodline wickedness was introduced.
 It’s influence is thin within your blood but ever present.
 You have a keen sense of smell when it comes to humans.
     - (PRE +2)
     - You can sniff individuals out from a room away, identify someone, and even track them easily with a DR12 Presence test.

 - Reckless Attacker: Overzealous, constantly making bad calls, an extremely poor sense of judgement.
 But you’ve lived this long so you must be doing something right.
-    - (PRE -1; AGI +1)
+    - (PRE -3; AGI +1)
     - You may attack the same target twice on your turn.
-Missing the second attack allows your opponent to land an attack that you can defend against at +2DR.
+Missing the second attack allows your opponent to land an attack that you can defend against.

 - Shield Breaker: You know that the moment an opponent is at their most vulnerable is right after they’ve attacked.
     - (STR +2)